se21m024/TwelveFactor/factors.md

 ## Requirement
 One codebase tracked in revision control, many deploys
 ## Solution (DONE)
-A public GitHub reposotory was created to track the code base.
+A GitHub repository was created to track the code base.
 Various commits have been made.<br/>
 https://github.com/se21m024/TwelveFactor
 <br/><br/>